webexpress-framework/WebExpress/doc/development_guide.md

 |SettingHide    |-                |1            |Yes      |Not displaying the page in the settings

 ### RestAPI model
 A REST API (Representational State Transfer Application Programming Interface) is an interface that allows resources to be accessed and manipulated via the HTTP protocol.
 REST APIs are designed to be simple and scalable by following the principles of REST, such as stateless communication, use of HTTP methods, and resource orientation.
 By using REST APIs, applications can exchange and integrate data between different systems, facilitating the development of distributed and modular applications.

 The integration of REST APIs into `WebExpress` offers several advantages that make the application more dynamic and reactive:

 - **Flexibility and scalability**: REST APIs make it possible to develop and scale different frontend and backend components independently of each other.
 This means that changes can be made to one component without affecting the others, making it easier to maintain and evolve the application.
 - **Real-time data refresh**: By using REST APIs, data can be exchanged in real time between the client and the server.
 This allows `WebExpress` to respond instantly to user actions and dynamically update the interface without having to reload the entire page.
 - **Interoperability**: REST APIs are platform-independent and can be used by various programming languages and frameworks.
 This makes it easier to integrate `WebExpress` with other systems and services, which expands the functionality and reach of the application.
 - **Reusability**: The modular and standardized interfaces of REST APIs make it possible to reuse functions once developed in different parts of the application or even in other projects.
 This saves development time and resources.

-- **Improved user experience**: By leveraging REST APIs, WebExpress can provide a more responsive and interactive user interface.
+- **Improved user experience**: By leveraging REST APIs, `WebExpress` can provide a more responsive and interactive user interface.
 Users can seamlessly navigate through the application and receive instant feedback on their actions, increasing user satisfaction and engagement.

 One of the main uses of REST APIs is to implement CRUD (Create, Read, Update, Delete) operations.
 These basic operations allow data to be created, retrieved, updated, and deleted, and form the backbone of many web applications.
-In WebExpress, CRUD operations are supported by a framework that provides HTML and REST API templates to enable a generic view and processing.
+In `WebExpress`, CRUD operations are supported by a framework that provides HTML and REST API templates to enable a generic view and processing.

 ```
   ┌─────────┐         ┌─────────┐         ┌─────────┐         ┌─────────┐